 - strive to promote a healthy work-life balance to employees;

-- aim to reduce carbon footprint for all its business travel;
+- aim to reduce our carbon footprint of business travel;

-- to identify opportunities to reduce energy and water usage;
+- identify opportunities to reduce energy and water usage;

 - promote good governance, including via conflict of interest policies and restrictions on gifts and entertainment as well as adhering to policies preventing corruption and bribery;